Scroll to download my book for free or get it from Amazon.

 Passive vs. Earned Income

-Sam worked for two weeks, completed his project, then attracted revenue passively while expending barely any effort to maintain his castle.
+Sam worked for two weeks, completed his project, and then attracted revenue passively while expending barely any effort to maintain his castle.
 The merchants had to work each day to generate income.

 Online Marketplaces: Friend or Foe?